 Championship Series competitions are the most notable Play!
 Pokémon events during the year.
 Our Championship Series competitions have an escalating level of difficulty and are competitive in nature.
 For Pokémon Trading Card Game competitions, players bring their own 60-card decks to compete against other players.
 For video game competitions, players must bring their own handheld video game system and Pokémon video game.

-Championship Series competitions are held all over the world, and are run by official Tournament Organizers.
+Championship Series competitions are held all over the world, and are run by certified Tournament Organizers.
 The season includes League Challenges (TCG), League Cups (TCG), Premier Challenges (VG), Midseason Showdowns (VG), Regional Championships, and International Championships.
 It culminates with the pinnacle event of the year—the Pokémon World Championships.

 Leagues & Tournaments: What to Expect

 Players who wish to participate in Play!
 Pokémon tournaments and Leagues are required to have a Player ID, which is used to report their attendance at these events.
-Most Tournament Organizers and League Leaders can provide Player IDs on site for players who do not already have one.
+Most Tournament Organizers and League Leaders can provide a Player ID on site for players who do not already have one.
 Players who choose to participate in the ratings and rankings system are required to sign up for a Pokémon Trainer Club account at Pokemon.com and consent to participate on the Play!
 Pokémon profile page.
 Players must also remain in good standing within the Play!
 Pokémon program.
 Younger players will need parental consent to complete the sign-up process.